-The course focuses on the analyses, decisions, and actions that an organization undertakes in order to gain and maintain competitive advantage.
-The extensive use of case studies focuses students on diagnosis of problems and opportunities as well as the development of alternative courses of action and implementing organizational leadership and strategic management.
+The course focuses on the analyses, decisions, and actions an organization undertakes in order to gain and maintain a competitive advantage.
+The extensive use of case studies focuses students on diagnosing problems and opportunities, developing alternative courses of action, and implementing organizational leadership and strategic management.